OttoChu/Hunter-Vs-Prey/README.md

 **Additional note: This game is built using Python 3.8.10.
 It might not work on other versions of Python.**

 ## Getting Started

+### For those who want to play without installing Python and the dependencies (aka lazy and trust me)

+To start the game, you can run the executable file named ***"HunterVsPrey_vXX.exe"*** where "*XX*" is the version number of the game.

+### For those who don't trust the executable file

-Install the dependencies using following command:
+Install the dependencies using the following command:

-    pip install -r ./dep/requirements.txt
+    pip install -r .\dep\requirements.txt

-To start the game, fun the following command:
+To start the game, you can run the following command:

-    python ./src/main.py
+    python .\src\Main.py

 ***Good Luck and have fun!***